 - Academic Student Employee (ASE) Union requirements (if the trainee is a pre-doctoral student)

 - A requirement for an individual development plan, if appropriate.
 Beginning on October 1, 2014, annual progress reports are required to include a description of whether the institution uses IDPs or not and how they are employed to help manage the training and career development of those individuals.
 Trainees can get guidance on developing an IDP at the NIGMS webpage.

 - Payback requirements for postdoctoral trainees.
 Confirm that postdoctoral trainees understand that their appointment to a training grant obligates them to serve a second year in a similar context.
 Payback requirement can pose a significant burden for a trainee who is appointed toward the end of the program and has only one year of funding.
 They may have to fulfill the payback requirement even when they are no longer a trainee.

 - Tax status of trainee stipends (no taxes are deducted)

 - Signature lines for the chair, the PI, the training grant PI, and the student.

-Unless you are a payroll coordinator it’s unlikely you’ll be setting up the trainee appointments in OPUS.
-Make sure you have appointed your trainees in xTrain prior to communicating with your payroll coordinator.
-Setting up these appointments can be quite complex so coordinate with the payroll coordinators well ahead of time in order to assure that students get their stipends on time.
+Unless you are authorized to do so it’s unlikely you’ll be setting up the trainee appointments in Workday.
+We are still determining the best practices for setting up appointments to training grants in Workday.
+We will update the content on this website once processes have been clarified.
+In the meantime please reach out to your department Workday contact for information on setting these appointments up.
+Make sure you have appointed your trainees in xTrain prior to communicating with your Workday contact.
+Setting up these appointments can be quite complex so coordinate with the Workday contact well ahead of time in order to assure that students get their stipends on time.